Residents return home as Brian Head fire reaches 60 percent containment

-ST. GEORGE — Residents began trickling back to their homes in Brian Head and surrounding communities Friday and Saturday after an 11-day evacuation order misplaced over 1,500 people as firefighters continue to battle one of the largest wildfires in recent decades.
+ST. GEORGE — Residents began trickling back to their homes in Brian Head and surrounding communities Friday and Saturday after an 11-day evacuation order displaced over 1,500 people as firefighters continue to battle one of the largest wildfires in recent decades.

-The Brian Head fire has reached 60 percent containment and stands at 60,301 acres burned, according to a news release issued by Color Country Fire Interagency Saturday morning.
+The Brian Head Fire has reached 60 percent containment and stands at 60,301 acres, or 94.22 square miles, burned, according to a news release issued by Color Country Interagency Fire Center Saturday morning.
 Fifty crews composed of over 1,800 personnel have been performing mop-up of hot spots as well as planning in the event of further fire perimeter growth.

 Watch video top of this report.